ankith0073/Traffic-sign-Classification/writeup_template.md

 ###Data Set Summary & Exploration

 ####1.
-The dataset used to tarin the neural net for Traffic sign classification is German traffic sign dataset
+The dataset used to train the neural net for Traffic sign classification is German traffic sign dataset

 The code for this step is contained in the second code cell of the IPython notebook.